The Watcher in the Woods (1980 film): Ending reshoots

-Final 1981 theatrical ending of the film, which was employed by Walt Disney Pictures and shot by a different director; this ending includes no physical manifestation of the Watcher apart from an eerie beam of light.
+Final 1981 theatrical ending of the film, which was shot by Vincent McEveety; this ending includes no physical manifestation of the Watcher apart from an eerie beam of light.

 After critical backlash during the film's limited theatrical run in New York on April 17, 1980, the film was pulled from theaters and reshoots of its ending began without director Hough in the late spring of 1980.
+Several new potential endings were penned by various writers at Disney to substitute for the original.
+In addition to the work of studio writers, a number of science fiction writers, including Robert Silverberg, Joe Haldeman, and the Niven/Pournelle team, all working separately, were brought in and paid for alternate endings, but apparently none of those were used.
+Harrison Ellenshaw, the visual effects designer, later stated that there were "roughly 152" possible endings.
+Ellenshaw wrote the version of the ending that eventually accompanied the final 1981 re-released version of the film.

 Due to the 1980 actors strike, Davis was unable to return to England to film reshoots, so her additional footage was shot in California.
 The 1981 theatrical release is the "official" version of the film and can be found on any VHS, laserdisc, or DVD release of The Watcher in the Woods (except for Blu-ray).
 It is summarized above in the film's synopsis.
 In this third, official ending, the re-imagined Watcher (an ectoplasmic pillar of light) was less threatening and more supernatural.
 The nature of Karen and the Watcher's switch was clearly explained by Ellie in the chapel (whilst possessed by the Watcher).
 The new footage (including the forest scenes that replaced the original opening credits) was directed by Vincent McEveety, although he was not credited due to union rules which forbade a screen credit unless the director worked on the film for a certain number of hours.